kylelee4c6/pcaga-explorer/pages/faq.md

 #### **Can I trust it with sensitive or private information?**

 Please don’t enter personal, private, or sensitive information.
 This tool is designed for public historical research, not for pastoral counseling or handling confidential matters.
-I may need to track queries in a database.
+I am tracking your queries for research purposes.

 #### **Is the AI learning from what I type?**

-No. This app does not store or use your questions to train the AI.
-Everything you type stays private within your session.
+No. This app does not track your questions to train the AI.
 Also, it's too expensive to fine-tune the model.
 I welcome an overture for a dedicated set of funds, say in the millions, to refine an OpenAI model.

 #### **Does this cost anything?**